bloodyshade/flare/README.md

 This game uses' horizon to monitor its jobs.
 For local development, just go to /horizon.

+## Typescript and Tailwind

+Tailwind is already setup for you, and most typescript for react, however, you will need to run:

+`yarn global add typescript` or `npm install -g typescript`

 ## Extra Config

 In the ENV example file is some extra bits you can set: